dylanmtaylor/instant-vultr-vpn-server/README.md

 # Instant Vultr OpenVPN Server

 This script instantly creates an OpenVPN server on the Vultr cloud.
 This is useful as Vultr is billed hourly, and Vultr generously gives users 1TB of bandwidth on a newly created virtual server.
 By default, this script creates the 1GB server that is billed, at the time of writing, at $0.007/hr.
 10 hours of usage is only 7 cents of Vultr credit, and the server can be considered disposable and destroyed when you are done with it from the Vultr admin console.
+Vultr also offers a $2.50/month server that is $.004/hour, but at the time of writing, it is almost always sold out, so it's hardly a real option.
+If you'd like to try it anyways, you can change `-p 201` to `-p 200` in the script.
+However, availability is very limited to the point where it's currently available only in Miami (region 39).

 ## Usage